Mabinuv/prol_etl_pipleline/README.md

 Overview
 ========

-This is a simple project project to process ETL pipeline using Astronomer.io, Apache airflow, podman container, Postgres and python.
+This is a simple project to process ETL pipeline using Astronomer.io, Apache airflow, podman container, Postgres and python.
 The environment used to run this project is Apple MAC M1

 Requirements